marteinn/The-Big-Username-Blocklist/README.md

 - **Sections**: Common website pages and sections.
 Example: _faq_, _help_
 - **Actions**: User actions.
 Example: _delete_, _create_

-You can try the blacklist using the tool [Username checker](http://marteinn.github.io/The-Big-Username-Blacklist-JS/).
+You can try the blocklist using the tool [Username checker](http://marteinn.github.io/The-Big-Username-Blacklist-JS/).

 Please note that this list does not contain any curse words, there are [other lists](https://github.com/shutterstock/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words) for that.